The Brisket Stall: Understanding the Science Behind It!

 Increasing the Humidity

-If you recall, I mentioned that electric smokers are less likely to cause a brisket stall.
+Remember when I mentioned that electric smokers are less likely to cause a brisket stall?
 This is because there is a greater amount of humidity in the cooking chamber.

 There is a caveat here, though.
-The more moisture that there is in the atmosphere, the less crispy your bark will be.
+The more moisture that there is in the cooking chamber, the less crispy your bark will be.

-You shouldn’t do this with electric smokers, however, as the huidity levels are high enough already.
+Don’t use a water pan with electric smokers, however, as the humidity levels are high enough already.

 Why You Should Avoid Basting the Brisket?

-Now, in general, I do advise against basting most smoked meats as it doesn’t have the intended effect of adding moisture to the cut.
-There is also the fact that it tends to remove the layer of ingredients that make up the bark.
+I advise against basting most smoked meats as it doesn't have the intended effect of adding moisture to the cut.
+It also tends to remove the layer of seasonings that make up the bark.

-In the case of brisket, though, I would strongly recommend basting the meat.
+In the case of brisket, I would strongly recommend against basting the meat.
 This includes mopping and spritzing it as well.

 See, when you baste, you are adding a cold layer of liquid to the brisket.
 This will increase the evaporation rate, causing the meat to cool down even further.
-In essence, it is prolonging the brisket stall.
+Add liquid, and you’re prolonging the brisket stall.

 Frequently Asked Questions